 Her clients represent a broad range of outlets, from the multiple Hugo award winning Lightspeed Magazine to multiple Lambda Literary winner, Lethe Press.
 She was honored to be chosen to art direct both Women Destroy Fantasy and Queers Destroy Science Fiction, both under the Lightspeed banner.
 Her other clients include Walter Jon Williams, Prince of Cats Literary Productions, Melinda Snodgrass, DreamForge Magazine, Uproar Books, Houghton Mifflin Harcourt, Brigids Gate Press, Lisa Inman, and more.

 Her work can be seen in the annual Spectrum Volumes 22, 24, 26, and 27 as well as Spectrum Fantastic Art Quarterly, Vol. 1 (2021).
 She can also be found in Infected By Art, Volumes 3-10.
 She regularly exhibits at SF convention art shows around the U.S.

-Elizabeth, her husband, and their curmudgeonly cat, Beau, live in New Mexico.
+Elizabeth, her husband, and their typically atypical cats live in New Mexico.
 She suggests if you ever visit the state, look up.
 The skies are absolutely spectacular!